IBM/loyalty-points-evm-fabric/docs/truffle-commands.md

 # Solidity contract with Truffle

->**Note** These steps follow and inspired from the Truffle pet-shop tutorial [Ethereum Pet Shop -- Your First Dapp Cloud](https://truffleframework.com/tutorials/pet-shop)
+>**Note** These steps follow and inspired from the Truffle pet-shop tutorial [Ethereum Pet Shop -- Your First Dapp](https://truffleframework.com/tutorials/pet-shop)

-This guide will provide steps to install truffle and ganache, setup truffle to compile and use ethereum accounts from ganache and walk through LoyaltyPoints.sol contract to check desired outcome.
+This guide will provide steps to install truffle and ganache, setup truffle to compile and use ethereum accounts from ganache and walk through LoyaltyPoints.sol contract to check desired outcomes.
+Truffle is the most popular development framework for Ethereum, taking care of managing your contract artifacts, providing for custom deployments and library linking.
+Ganache provides ethereum accounts to use for development of smart contract and decentralized application, allowing to see the current status of all accounts, including their addresses, private keys, transactions and balances.

 ## Install Truffle